hyperledger-labs/splice/cluster/README.md

 1. Ensure docker images are built and pushed to the Docker repository: `make -C $REPO_ROOT docker-push -j`
    - Note: helm charts built locally reference the docker images using just your username.
      Make sure to `make docker-push`, whenever you want to propagate local changes.
+   - If this fails with an error `Unauthenticated requests do not have permission "artifactregistry.repositories.uploadArtifacts"`, you may need to run `gcloud auth print-access-token | docker login -u oauth2accesstoken --password-stdin https://us-central1-docker.pkg.dev` to set the proper credentials.
 1. Start with a working cluster and change to its deployment directory.
 1. Acquire the cluster lock `cncluster lock`.
 1. Delete the existing cluster resources managed by pulumi: `cncluster reset`.